rolling-scopes-school/tasks/react/modules/graphiql.md

 - localization (at least 2 languages).
 You should be able to change the language by clicking on the toggler/select in header.
 - semantic layout
 - the application should work at least in the latest version of the Google Chrome browser
-- you must use React 18 + **suspense** feature.(Gatsby, NextJS, Remix, etc. are not prohibited)
+- you must use React 18 + **suspense** feature.
+(Gatsby, NextJS, Remix, etc. are not prohibited)
 - Private routes, 404, error boundary
 - Using jQuery in the main application code is not allowed.
-- You can use create-react-app, vite, css frameworks, any js/components libs you want, html and css pre-processors
+- You can use Vite (or any React framework you want), css frameworks, any js/components libs you want, html and css pre-processors
 - You MUST use Typescript
 - ❗ it is forbidden to copy the code of other students or [GrahiQL](https://www.npmjs.com/package/@graphiql/react).
 This ban applies to html, css, and js code.
 You can use small code snippets from Stack Overflow, and other self-found sources on the Internet, except github repositories of course students.